loopbackio/loopback.io/pages/en/lb3/Command-line-tools.md

 Two command-line tools are available for Loopback:

 - StrongLoop command-line tools: `slc loopback`.
-- IBM API Connect developer toolkit CLI: `apic loopback`.
+- IBM API Connect developer toolkit CLI: `apic loopback`.  **NOTE**: API Connect does not yet support LoopBack 3.0; use StrongLoop tools.

 You use these tools to create and _scaffold_ applications.
 Scaffolding simply means generating the basic code for your application.
 You can then extend and modify the code as desired for your specific needs.

 The command-line tools provide an [Application generator](Application-generator.html) to create a new LoopBack application and a number of sub-generators to scaffold an application, as described in the following table.
 The commands are listed roughly in the order that you would use them.

 ## Commands

-Commands table here.
+{% include warning.html content="API Connect tools (`apic` and the API Designer) do not currently support LoopBack 3.0; use StrongLoop tools instead.
+" %}

 {% include content/commands.html %}